EvHaus/ev-2019-06-16/README.md

 The backend API is a REST API written via `Node.js` and integrated into the server-side web server for the front-end application.
 This is not a good long-term solution but used here due to time constraints.
 In the real world I would have built the API as a separate stand-alone service, and likely in a more robust language such as `Golang` or `Python`.

+This documentation references some pre-defined types (eg. `DocumentType`).
+Details on these structures can be found in `/types/index.js`.

 ### `GET /api/documents`

 Returns a list of uploaded documents.